sameeeyy/PointCloudFR/readme.md

 3. **Merge Strategy Selection**
    - Single location: `Use Closest Tile`
-   - Full coverage: `Merge All Intersecting`
+   - Full coverage: `Merge All Intersecting` - Particularly useful for automated workflows in QGIS Model Builder as it ensures complete data coverage
    - Large areas: `Use Most Coverage`

 ## 🤝 Contributing